 Our Facebook page for information and unsolicited testimonials is:

 The service includes FREE shipping to the USA.
 The labor rate covers the repair job, any needed parts, programming, and testing.

 Our warranty on the job is 2 years.
-About Toyota warranty, at this date their original extended or “enhanced” warranty is over, as all vehicles included in such warranty, are either more than 150,000 miles or the most logical reason, are more than 10 years.
+About the Toyota warranty, at this date their original extended or “enhanced” warranty is over, as all vehicles included in such a warranty are either more than 150,000 miles or otherwise, the most logical reason, they are more than 10 years old.
 If you are interested in the original warranty documents anyway, you may download it in PDF format from here: